UUPharmacometrics/ncappc/vignettes/ncappc-vignette.md

 ### [Individual level] Concentration *vs.* time profile
 <img src="conc.png" height="350px" width="500px" align="middle" />

 The first set of figures represent the concentration *vs.* time profile for each individual as obtained from the observed data.
-If the data indicate the presence of stratified population or multiple occasions, separate figures with appropriate subnumber will be generated for every two strata.
-The left panels represent the raw data, while the right panels represent the semi-logarithmic form of the concentration data.
-Each of the thin lines represents individual data and the thicker brown line represents the smooth.
+If the data indicate the presence of stratified population or multiple occasions, separate figures with appropriate subnumber will be generated.
+Each of the lines represents individual data.
 The above figure shows a typical example of the concentration-time profile.

 ### [Population level] Histogram of the selected NCA metrics estimated from the observed data